0xAX/linux-insides/interrupts/interrupts-3.md

 }
 ```

-more about `local_irq_enabled` and related stuff you can read in the second parts about [interrupts handling in the Linux kernel](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-2.html).
+more about `local_irq_enabled` and related stuff you can read in the second part about [interrupts handling in the Linux kernel](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-2.html).
 In the next step we check the previous mode was [virtual 8086](https://en.wikipedia.org/wiki/Virtual_8086_mode) and handle the trap:

 ```C
 if (regs->flags & X86_VM_MASK) {